 ISP Parameters for Internet Access

 Connection Type DHCP Client V

 MTU Size: 1500 (1280-1500 bytes)

 DNS Servers

-• Attain DNS Automatically O Set DNS Manually
+Attain DNS Automatically Oset DNS Manually

 First DNS Server 172.21.5.1

 Second DNS Server 172.21.6.1

 WAN MAC Address

-Factory default
+• Factory default

 O clone the computer's MAC address

-O Set WAN MAC Address 00:05:1D:54:55:12
+Set WAN MAC Address 00:05:1D:54:55:12

 Apply Reset

 LABEL DESCRIPTION ISP Parameters for Internet Access Connection Type Select DHCP Client if your ISP dynamically assigns an IP address on connection.
 MTU Size Type the MTU or maximum size of each data packet, in bytes, that can move through this interface.
 If a larger packet arrives, the NBG6615 divides it into smaller fragments.
 Allowed values are 576 to 1500.
 By default this value is 1500.
 DNS Servers Attain DNS Automatically Click the Attain DNS Automatically button if your ISP dynamically assigns DNS server information (and the NBG6615's WAN IP address).
 Set DNS Manually Select Set DNS Manually if you have the IP address of a DNS server.
 You will need to enter the first and secondary DNS server's IP address in the fields to the bottom.
 First DNS Server Second DNS Server If you selected Set DNS Manually , enter the first and second DNS server's IP address in the box fields.
-WAN MAC Addre rss section allows users to configure the WAN port's MAC address by either using the NBG6615's pying the MAC address from a computer on your LAN or manually entering a MAC address.
+WAN MAC Addre SS The MAC address section allows users to configure the WAN port's MAC address by either using the NBG6615's MAC address, copying the MAC address from a computer on your LAN or manually entering a MAC address.
 Factory default Select this option to use the factory assigned default MAC Address.
-Clone the computer's MAC address - MAC Address Select this option to clone the MAC address of the computer (displaying on the screen) from which you are configuring the NBG6615.
-Once it is successfully configured, the address will be copied to the rom file.
-It will not change unless you change the setting or upload a different ROM file.
-Set WAN MAC Address Select this option and enter the MAC address you want to use.
+Clone the computer's MAC address - MAC Address Set WAN MAC Address Select this option and enter the MAC address you want to use.
 Apply Click Apply to save your changes back to the NBG6615.
 Reset Click Reset to begin configuring this screen afresh.